Urias-T/HDSC_Summer_2022/Stage_E/ReadMe.md

-# Stage D Tag - Along Code
+# Stage E Tag - Along Code
 ## Practical Time Series Analysis & Forecast

 This analysis and the models built was done for submission in response to questions posed to test knowledge gained from Stage D of the Hamoye Summer 2022 internship.